A trusted, independent, accessible, bridge between science, society, and government.

 - Clearly delineate mechanisms to provide advice to officials and Ministers that is timely, valuable, and rigorous.

-Put service to our communities at the core of our activities
+Have an inclusive knowledge base at the core of our activities

 - Identify areas of concern, where advice, clarity or science information is needed.